-Due to historical issues and concerns, the residence feels strongly that residence is not a space that is conducive to minors overnight.
-Because of this, hosting minors (individuals who are 17 years of age and younger) as overnight guests in residence is not permitted.
+Hosting minors (individuals who are 17 years of age and younger) as overnight guests in residence is not permitted.
 Minors are permitted to be signed in before the overnight period, but will be required to sign-out and vacate the premises prior to this period commencing.

-Additionally from past concerns, residence also restricts the number of guests allowed to be signed in at certain planned times of the year.
+Residence also restricts the number of guests allowed to be signed in at certain planned times of the year.
 These dates are communicated to residents at least one week prior to the restriction period.
-Please note the following restriction dates:
+Please note that guests will not be allowed during the following periods:

-- 5:00p.m. on August 30, 2020 8:00a.m. on September 14, 2020, and 12:00p.m.
-January 11 8:00a.m.
-January 15, 2021 (i.e. Residence Orientation & Frosh Week), no guests may be signed in, with the exception of parents, friends and family members who may temporarily enter the residence to help residents with their move. - Only one guest per resident will be permitted on dates surrounding St. Patrick's Day and Halloween.
-Specific details will be posted in advance. - Ignite Gala no guests are allowed to be present within the residence after 5pm.
+- During Residence Orientation & Frosh Week, no guests may be signed in, with the exception of parents, friends and family members who may temporarily enter the residence to help residents with their move. - Only one guest per resident will be permitted on dates surrounding St. Patrick's Day and Halloween.
+Specific details will be posted in advance. - Due to the ongoing COVID-19 pandemic, additional guest restrictions may be in place.
+These are updated regularly on our website: www.humber.ca/residence/ updates.
+During the 2021-22 academic year, no guests were allowed in residence.

-Locked yourself out of your room?

-You may obtain a temporary key card from the Front Desk.
+Locked yourself out of your room? - You may obtain a temporary key card from the Front Desk.
 A new room key will not be made until your temporary key has been returned.
-A \$10 fine will be issued for every third lock out/ use of a temporary key card.
-(This means that the third, sixth, ninth, etc. lock out will result in a fine.)
+A \$10 charge will be issued for every third lock out/use of a temporary key card.
+(This means that the third, sixth, ninth, etc. lock out will result in a fine.
 At the beginning of each new semester, all student lock out counts will be reset to zero.

-Emergency Calls - if you need an ambulance, you can call 911 directly, but please alert the Department of Public Safety as well so they can re-direct emergency services to your exact location.
+Emergency Calls - If you need an ambulance, you can call 911 directly, but please alert the Department of Public Safety at 416-675-8500 as well so they can help guide the emergency services to your exact location.

 Please report any safety or security issues to the Front Desk.
-They will dispatch a staff member to respond, such as a Resident Assistant, or Campus security.
+They will dispatch a staff member to respond, such as a Resident Assistant, or Campus Security.

-Cleaning Supplies- Borrow a vacuum or pick up a garbage bag.
-We also supply light bulbs; please do not use your own as we only use energy efficient light bulbs.
+Cleaning supplies - We provide garbage bags and light bulbs; please do not use your own as we only use energy efficient light bulbs.

-Maintenance Reporting - Any maintenance issues can be entered online on myresidence. humber.ca/StarRezPortalX.
+Maintenance Reporting - Any maintenance issues can be entered online on myresidence.humber.ca/StarRezPortalX.
 If you are having any problems with entering your work order, OR if you need immediate assistance (i.e. no power to your room, a leak), please advise the front desk right away so they can dispatch someone to your room.
 If elevators do not work, please report to the Front Desk so they can call our contractors for service.